PhilippLgh/remote/README.md

 let win = new BrowserWindow({ width: 800, height: 600 })
 win.loadURL('https://github.com')
 ```

+## Reactivity
+A common use case in Electron applications is to have a data source on the main process and have a reactive UI framework like React or Vue bind to this source and listen for changes.
+Due to the nature of the remote module, the UI initialization will work but all subsequent changes are "lost".

 # Serialization
 The serialization module handles serialization and de-serialization of objects.